Subaru WRX vs STI: Which Is Right For You?

 The sticker price between the two can be significantly different, but so are performance and daily drive metrics.

+I tested both vehicles and put together a comparison.
 This rundown should help you decide whether the WRX or the STI is a better option for you.

 Table of Contents